 Rushing Yards by a QB, Single-Season

 Before you get too overwhelmed by all the numbers in this diary, just stop and think about that for a minute.
-Denard Robinson, your starting Michigan quarterback, playing before your very eyes, is on pace to almost triple a Michigan rushing record.
+Denard Robinson, your starting Michigan quarterback, playing before your very eyes, has more than doubled a Michigan football record, with four games to go.
 And not just any record, but one that has stood for three decades.
 Even if you account for the fact that we're playing a very different style of football now—it's just incredible.

 Rushing Yards by a QB, Career

-There's no point in projecting Denard's career rushing totals, since there are a number of variables (does he stay his senior year?
-Does a great tailback lighten his rushing load?).
+There's no point in projecting Denard's career rushing totals, since we don't even know how he'll do this year (or if his knee will hold up), nor if he will stay for his senior season.
 But here are the records:

-Michigan's career record is held by Rick Leach (1975-1978) at 2,176 yards: a record Denard could break this year, at his current pace.
-Denard needs 182 yards in the bowl game to take this title.
+Michigan's career record is held by Rick Leach (1975-1978) at 2,176 yards: a record Denard will break this year, at his current pace.
+Denard needs to average 136 rushing yards a game to take this title.
 (Guys like Leach and Steve Smith must salivate at what they could have done in the offense of Comrade Rodriguez.)
 The Big Ten record is Antwaan Randel El's (1998-2001) at 3,895 yards.
 The NCAA FBS record is held by Pat White (2005-2008) at 4,480 yards.